dot-sky/weather-app/README.md

 ## Features

 - Two unit groups available: Metric and US units.
-Change between them with a click!
-- Click on any of the upcoming days of the week to obtain a detailed information.
+- Click on any of the upcoming days of the week to obtain get detailed weather information.
 - Detailed weather information includes: wind speed, probability of precipitation, humidity, hourly weather, and more.
 - Responsive design.